 - The Legend of Spookly the Square Pumpkin

 - Pumpkin Jack

 - Pumpkin Soup

-I also love to hear stories from my students about their adventures to local pumpkin patches.
+I also love to hear stories from my students about their adventures at local pumpkin patches.
 To help with the writing, I always pull out the pumpkin words list to add to their writing tubs.

 Pumpkin Math Freebie

 A favorite math station I add to my math tubs is an addition pumpkin sum sort.
 It’s pretty simple, you just buy those little treat pumpkins (I have had these for years).
 You write a sum on the pumpkins.
-Next, write number sentences onto popsicle sticks and then the kids sort them into the correct pumpkins.
+Next, write number sentences onto popsicle sticks, and then the kids sort them into the correct pumpkins.
 To add an element of difficulty, you could put a sand timer into the tub.